Zephyr: Pulse Width Modulation

 // set the PWM duty cycle (pulse length)

-- Can be done with a timer or event-driven.
+Can be done with a timer or triggered by an event or poll signal.

 How to Sinusoidally Module LED Brightness Using a PWM